What Is The Child Support Law In Pennsylvania?

 Child support is a parent’s court-ordered monetary support that is intended to be used to help with the costs of raising a child.
 Child support is a payment ordered when two parents are no longer living together, whether separated or divorced.
 The intent of child support is to provide a child with adequate financial assistance from both parents, whether the child is living with that parent or not.
-PA child support payments may be ordered even in instances where a parent does not have contact with his or her child, unless that parent has legally terminated their parental rights with the permission of both the court and the other parent.
-In such instances parental rights will only be terminated if there is someone taking over the rights, such as a step-parent through an adoption.

 A number of questions can arise related to the topic of child support.
 It’s important to everyone involved that the child support ordered by the court is both fair and accurate.
-An experienced family lawyer with extensive knowledge in PA child support law can help you reach a fair settlement.
+An experienced family lawyer with extensive knowledge in Pennsylvania’s child support law can help you reach a fair settlement.
 Let’s take a look at some of the most common questions people have about child support.

 The courts of Pennsylvania determine child support amounts using the Support Guidelines, which are a set of rules promulgated by the Pennsylvania Supreme Court pursuant to the support law set out by the Pennsylvania Legislature.